sgharms/latinverb_classifier/README.md

 # LatinverbClassifier

-TODO: Write a gem description
+Utility class used to classify a LatinVerb

 ## Installation